Avila Beach Hot Springs, SLO | Mineral Pool Guide 2026

-What Are the Quick Details for Avila Hot Springs?
+What Avila Hot Springs?
+Quick Detail

-The mineral soaking pool holds steady at 104°F year-round.
-Google rating: 4.1/5.
-Open 7 days a week, 8 AM to 9 PM.
+Today, Avila Hot Springs sits at 250 Avila Beach Dr, San Luis Obispo, CA 93405 2 miles from Avila Beach, open daily 8 AM–9 PM, rated 4.1/5 on Google, with day passes from just $18.
 If you’re drawn to places where history and healing intersect, Hot Springs across California offer some of the most storied soaking experiences in the American West.

-Where is Avila Beach Hot Springs located on the map?
+Avila Beach Hot Springs Quick overview

-- Located at 250 Avila Beach Dr, San Luis Obispo, CA 93405, take Highway 101 to Exit 195 (Avila Beach Dr), turn right, and the resort is on the right in 0.2 miles.
+• Located at 250 Avila Beach Dr, San Luis Obispo, CA 93405, take Highway 101 to Exit 195 (Avila Beach Dr), turn right, and the resort is on the right in 0.2 miles.

 I almost didn’t stop.
 I was cruising down Highway 101, spotted Exit 195, and something just made me turn.
 Two minutes later I was pulling into 250 Avila Beach Dr with no plan.
 I changed, lowered myself into that 104°F mineral pool, and just sat there oak hills behind me, valley sun warming my face.
 No crowds, no fuss.
 Forty minutes later I drove back onto the freeway feeling completely different.
 Best impulsive detour I’ve ever made.

-Avila Beach Hot Springs Photos: Stunning & Scenic Views
+Avila Beach Hot Springs Just breathe

-What is Avila Beach Hot Springs?
+Avila Beach Hot Springs Paradise found

-Essential Facts About Avila Beach Hot Springs
+Avila Beach Hot Springs spa

 I walked in expecting a simple pool and found something more layered.
 The centerpiece is the 20-by-20-foot mineral soaking pool, old-fashioned, 2 feet deep, a steady 104°F. Right alongside it sits a large freshwater heated swimming pool with double water slides, making this genuinely useful for families.
-I watched a dad ride those slides with his daughter three times while I soaked.
-They were having the best morning.

 Massage therapy is available by appointment with a 30-minute mineral pool soak included.
 Wally’s Bike Rentals operates on-site with direct access to the Bob Jones Bike Trail.
 Group picnic and BBQ facilities round out the amenities.